milarze/farcaster/README.md

 # farcaster

 ## tl;dr
+There are two parts to this project.

+The first is the docker image that actually runs the forecasting models.
+It uses Dynamodb to read input and write output to.

+The second part is the lambda function which takes the input time series, pushes it into Dynamodb and queues the ECS task that will perform the forecast.

+The docker image can be run locally if you can run a dynamodb docker image, and pass the required `ENV` variables to it.
 ### Directory `/fargate`
 Builds a docker image that reads a json input from a file URL and generates a forecasted based on that time series.
 Uses `fbProphet` library.